Kruithne/Akkoro/API.md

 ### <a name="api-keyboard"></a> API: Keyboard

+#### Hook(`function` callback)
+Provides the system with a function to callback every time keyboard input is detected.
+The callback function will be invoked with one parameter, `key`, which is the integer ID of the key pressed.
+Check out the [Keys document](KEYS.md) for a list of keys and their corrosponding integer IDs.

 #### KeyDown(`string` ...)
 Signals for the provided keys to be pressed down.
 Keys must be provided as literals, which are listed in the [Keys document](KEYS.md).